gasparka/thesis/docs/2_pyha.rst

 input samples.
 Until now, the ``main`` function has worked with a single input sample, registers can be used to keep history of samples, so that block processing can be applied.

-For an example, consider an algorithm that adds the last 4 input values (:numref:`block_adder`). :numref:`block_adder` shows an implementation that keeps track of the last 4 input values and sums them.
-Note that the design also uses the output register ``y``.
+For an example, consider an algorithm that outputs the sum of last 4 input values.
+:numref:`block_adder` shows the Pyha implementation, it works by keeping history of 4 last input samples and summing them for output.

 .. code-block:: python
-    :caption: Sliding adder algorithm
+    :caption: Sliding adder algorithm, implemented in Pyha
     :name: block_adder

     class SlidingAdder(HW):
         def __init__(self):
-            self.shr = [0, 0, 0, 0] # list of registers
+            self.shr = [0, 0, 0, 0] # define list of registers
-            self.y = 0
+            self.y = 0              # output register

         def main(self, x):
             # add new 'x' to list, throw away last element
             self.next.shr = [x] + self.shr[:-1]

-            # add all element in the list
+            # add all elements in 'shr'
             sum = 0
-            for a in self.shr:
+            for x in self.shr:
-                sum = sum + a
+                sum = sum + x

+            # register the output
             self.next.y = sum
             return self.y

-The ``self.next.shr = [x] + self.shr[:-1]`` line is also known as a 'shift register', because on every call it shifts the list contents to the right and adds new ``x`` as the first element.
+The ``self.next.shr = [x] + self.shr[:-1]`` implements an 'shift register', because on every call it shifts the list contents to the right and adds new ``x`` as the first element.
 Sometimes the same structure is used as a delay-chain, because the sample ``x`` takes 4 updates to travel from ``shr[0]`` to ``shr[3]``.
-This is a very common element in hardware designs.
+This is a very common element in hardware designs. :numref:`block_adder_rtl` shows the synthesis results.

-:numref:`block_adder_rtl` shows the RTL for this design, as expected the ``for`` has been unrolled, thus all the summing is done.

 .. _block_adder_rtl:
 .. figure:: ../examples/block_adder/img/rtl.png